savithry-j/oci-ftrace-syscall-analyzer/README.md

 ## Introduction

-`oci-ftrace-syscall-analyzer` is an experimental tool to trace syscalls inside containers without any debug tools in Pod.
+- `oci-ftrace-syscall-analyzer` is an experimental tool to trace syscalls inside containers without any debug tools in Pod.
 This tool uses ftrace to debug containers transparently.
+- Overview of `oci-ftrace-syscall-analyzer` is explained on https://speakerdeck.com/kentatada/debug-application-inside-kubernetes-using-linux-kernel-tools

 ## Requirements